-A good understanding of this basic ESD circuitry and its relevance to an electrical overstress event is helpful.
-Figure 38 illustrates the ESD circuits contained in the OPAx170 (indicated by the dashed line area).
+A good understanding of this basic ESD circuitry and the relevance to an electrical overstress event is helpful.
+Figure 26 shows the ESD circuits contained in the TLVx172 (indicated by the dashed box).
 The ESD protection circuitry involves several current-steering diodes connected from the input and output pins and routed back to the internal power-supply lines, where the diodes meet at an absorption device internal to the operational amplifier.
 This protection circuitry is intended to remain inactive during normal circuit operation.

 An ESD event produces a short-duration, high-voltage pulse that is transformed into a short-duration, high-current pulse when discharging through a semiconductor device.
 The ESD protection circuits are designed to provide a current path around the operational amplifier core to prevent damage.
 The energy absorbed by the protection circuitry is then dissipated as heat.

-When the operational amplifier connects into a circuit (refer to Figure 38), the ESD protection components are intended to remain inactive and do not become involved in the application circuit operation.
-However, circumstances may arise where an applied voltage exceeds the operating voltage range of a given pin.
+When the operational amplifier connects into a circuit, as shown in Figure 26, the ESD protection components are intended to remain inactive and do not become involved in the application circuit operation.
+However, circumstances can arise where an applied voltage exceeds the operating voltage range of a given pin.
 If this condition occurs, there is a risk that some internal ESD protection circuits can turn on and conduct current.
 Any such current flow occurs through steering-diode paths and rarely involves the absorption device.

 If the supply is not capable of sinking the current, VIN can begin sourcing current to the operational amplifier and then take over as the source of positive supply voltage.
 The danger in this case is that the voltage can rise to levels that exceed the operational amplifier absolute maximum ratings.

-The OPAx170 input pins are protected from excessive differential voltage with back-to-back diodes; see Figure 38.
+The input pins of the TLVx172 are protected from excessive differential voltage with back-to-back diodes; see Figure 26.
 In most circuit applications, the input protection circuitry has no effect.
 However, in low-gain or G = 1 circuits, fast-ramping input signals can forward-bias these diodes because the output of the amplifier cannot respond rapidly enough to the input ramp.
-If the input signal is fast enough to create this forward-bias condition, limit the input signal current to 10 mA or less.
-If the input signal current is not inherently limited, an input series resistor can be used to limit the input signal current.
-This input series resistor degrades the low-noise performance of the OPAx170.
-Figure 38 illustrates an example configuration that implements a current-limiting feedback resistor.
+If the input signal is fast enough to create this forward-bias condition, then limit the input signal current to 10 mA or less.
+If the input signal current is not inherently limited, an input series resistor can limit the input signal current.
+This input series resistor degrades the low-noise performance of the TLVx172.
+Figure 26 shows an example configuration that implements a current-limiting feedback resistor.